sbsousa/LoanEDA/README.md

 This project is an Exploratory Data Analysis (EDA) with R. The project was created for Udacity's Data Analyst Nanodegree.

-Access the final report here https://sbsousa.github.io/LoanEDA
+Access the final report here: https://sbsousa.github.io/LoanEDA

 ## Project Description: